KaustabhGanguly/Kernel-PCA/README.md

 ## <i> From the m independent variables of your default dataset , PCA extracts p<=m new independent variables that explain the most , the variance of dataset , regardless of the dependant variable
 </i>

-## \# Since PCA considers dependant variable , it makes PCA unsupervised .
+## \# Since PCA considers dependent variable , it makes PCA unsupervised .

 [Link of the dataset](archive.ics.uci.edu/m/datasets/wine)